State Space Geometry of the Spin-1 Antiferromagnetic Heisenberg Chain: Methods

-and considering the manifold in state space defined by the ground state of the above Hamiltonian for different strengths and orientations of the perturbing field (see Fig.~\ref{fig:SchematicOfManifolds}).
+For each orientation of $\mathbf{n}$ and value of $h$, there is a corresponding ground state whose geometry can be explored via the metric in state space can be determined using Eq.~\ref{eq:DefnQFIMatrix} (see Fig.~\ref{fig:SchematicOfManifolds}).
+In the limit of $h\rightarrow 0$ we recover the case described above Eq.~\ref{eq:QfiMatrixDiagonal}.
 In state space this manifold can be considered in terms of slices at fixed values of $h$,

 with the state manifold (actually a submanifold) given by $\mathcal{P}=\bigcup_{h>0} \Omega_h$.